bsavarese/atd-data-lake/docs/datasrc_bt.md

 congress_5th,5th_trinity,5th,Congress,Eastbound,5th,Trinity,Westbound,0.216,6/1/2019 12:00 AM,-1,-1,15,0,-1
 ```

-Each row represents a pair of readings for a particular mobile device, and has the following columns:
+Each row represents a pair of readings for a particular mobile device and has the following columns:

 | **Column** | **Element Name** | **Description**
 | --- | --- | ---